subramanian29/WorkWave/README.md

 - **Resume Ranking**: Resumes are ranked according to their relevance to the job postings, allowing recruiters to efficiently identify the most qualified candidates.

-- **Fraudulent Job Detection**: Leveraging machine learning, the system identifies and flags potentially fraudulent job listings, enhancing the security and reliability of the platform.

 - **Front End React App**: The user interface is built using React.js, providing a responsive and dynamic experience for both job seekers and recruiters.

 ## Technologies Used